-Everybody loves turkey breast for their turkey sandwiches but the more flavorful meat comes from the dark meat found in turkey thighs and legs.
-These, by the way, are much less expensive than the breasts.
-Mom and dad have a great way of preparing braised turkey legs, perfect for a cold winter day.
+Everybody loves turkey breast for their turkey sandwiches, right?
+Actually the most flavorful part of the turkey comes from the dark meat of the turkey thighs and legs, which are much less expensive than the breast meat.

 - 2 turkey legs and 2 thighs, about 4 lbs

 - 1 Tbsp olive oil

 - 1 cup finely chopped yellow onion

 - 2 cups water or other braising liquid (dry white wine or stock)

 - Optional 3 cups chopped or quartered potatoes, carrots, turnips, rutabagas, and/or parsnips

 1 Brown turkey legs and thighs: Sprinkle turkey thighs and legs with salt and pepper.
 Heat 1 Tbsp olive oil in a large sauté pan with high sides on medium high heat.
 Add the turkey legs and thighs to the pan and sear until browned on all sides, about 5-8 minutes.

 2 Add chopped onion and celery to form a nest under the turkey pieces.
 Sauté an additional 5 minutes.